juanis2112/Spyder-Workshop/README.md

 22. Open the variable `weather_correlations` in the Variable Explorer to see the results.

-23. Get just the correlation between humidity and temperature:
+23. Print the correlation between humidity and temperature in the IPython Console:

 ```python
 weather_data_ordered['temperature_c'].corr(weather_data_ordered['humidity'])